mjc-school/MJC-School/stage #1/module #4. Collections/lesson #4. Map/map.md

 **Load Factor** and **Initial Capacity** are defined precisely as for **HashMap**.
 Note, however, that the penalty for choosing an excessively high value for initial capacity is less severe for **LinkedHashMap** than for **HashMap**, as iteration times for this class are unaffected by capacity.

 ### Synchronized LinkedHashMap
 The implementation of **LinkedHashMap** not synchronized.
-If multiple threads access a linked hash map concurrently, and at least one of the threads modifies the map structurally, it must be synchronized externally.
+If multiple threads access a **LinkedHashMap** concurrently, and at least one of the threads modifies the map structurally, it must be synchronized externally.
 This is typically accomplished by synchronizing on some object that naturally encapsulates the map.
 If no such object exists, the map should be `“wrapped”` using the `Collections.synchronizedMap` method.
 This is best done at creation time, to prevent accidental unsynchronized access to the map:
 ```
 Map m = Collections.synchronizedMap(new LinkedHashMap(…));
 ```